 It’s not unusual for a child to have a tough time with math homework now and then.
-But if s/he has problems with specific numbers or low math test scores yet does well in other subjects, s/he could have a math learning disability called dyscalculia.
+If your child has problems with specific numbers or low math test scores but does well in other subjects, s/he could have a math learning disability called dyscalculia.

 How to Utilize Otsimo Special Education with Kids Who Have Dyscalculia?

-Different games that improve basic math skills in the Otsimo app will help the children develop their mathematical skills and help their parents by doing a follow up of their children’s results.
-Depending on these results, parents may modify the parameters of the game to adapt to the children’s skills.
+Several segments like “Numbers in actions” and “color it up” make math activities fun easy to learn.
+Moreover, different games that improve basic math skills in the Otsimo app will help them develop their mathematical skills and help their parents follow their children’s results.
+Depending on these results, parents may modify the game’s parameters to adapt to the children’s skills.